 City Council holds public meeting on San Gabriel Tourism and Marketing Improvement District

-Following the approval of the new tourism and marketing district (TMID), the City Council held a public meeting on the status of the district.
-Mayor Harrington and Vice Mayor Pu both expressed an interest in having the option to require an audit included in the TMID charter.
-Such a provision would allow the City Council to have additional oversight over the district.
+Following the approval of the intent to establish a new tourism and marketing district (TMID), the City Council held a public meeting on the district formation process.
+Mayor Harrington and Vice Mayor Pu both expressed an interest in having the option to require an audit included in the TMID management plan.
+Such a provision would allow for additional checks and balances for a successful tourism district.

 City Council revises reorganization ordinance

 Following Senate Bill 415 (which requires certain cities to change their election dates to coincide with statewide elections), the City Council approved a new ordinance that would change the timing of the City Council reorganization held during election years to coincide with the timelines required by the election code and government code.

 In addition, the revised resolution provides an option for a ceremonial acknowledgement of outgoing and incoming officers on a different date than the date in which formal reorganization takes place.
 This would allow the City Council to hold celebratory events.

 Finally, the City Council approved the following items:

 - The reauthorization and adoption of the City’s public access channel